neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/notebooks.rst

 - **Details**: Here are shown the ID, size, creation date, latest checkpoint, owner, description and associated experiments of the selected Notebook.
 - **Checkpoints**: Here are listed all the checkpoints of the Notebook.
 Click a checkpoint to see the details in the main pane.
 From this tab, you can also access the experiments that are associated with the checkpoint.

-You can also view snapshots of the work with the Notebook, as well as download, share or compare this checkpoint with another checkpoint.

 .. image:: ../_static/images/organizing-and-exploring-results-in-the-ui/notebooks/nb-view-22.png
     :target: ../_static/images/organizing-and-exploring-results-in-the-ui/notebooks/nb-view-22.png